docutils/docutils/docutils/FAQ.rst

     |yen| 600 for a complete meal?
 That's cheap!

-.. [#] Thanks to David Priest for the original idea.

-You can create custom `substitution definitions`_ in your document using the "unicode_" directive, e.g.::
+You can also create custom `substitution definitions`_ in your document using the "unicode_" directive, e.g.::

     .. |--| unicode:: U+2013   .. en dash